garrandall/popular-music-data/tracks/oooh-this-i-need-elisa-fiorillo.md

 I turn to you, baby
 You see
-Ooh
+Oh
-(Ooh, this I need)
+(Oh this I need)

-Ooh, this I need
+Oh this I need
-Ooh, this I need
+Oh this I need

 It's so seldom
 People tell you what you wanna hear
 It's so rare
 That your adventure overcomes your fear
-Ooh, this I need
+Oh this I need

 If this is an addiction
 Why do I feel so free?
 All I know is
-Ooh, this I need
+Oh this I need

 No